DataHighway-DHX/documentation/docs/whitepaper.md

 * Audited using an Oracle Rating System
 * Detect compromised data sources that need to be trustworthy (i.e. GPS location and Certificate of Authenticity of Hardware such as IoT End Device or IoT Gateway):
     * Check the legitimacy (not fake), accuracy (not lower quality) of input data sources
-        * Certifices of Authenticity associated with IoT End Devices that provide data that is traded in the Inter-Chain Data Marketplace
+        * Certificates of Authenticity associated with IoT End Devices that provide data that is traded in the Inter-Chain Data Marketplace
     * Check that input data source IoT End Devices are actually feeding data from the GPS location that was promised in the Inter-Chain Data Marketplace
 * Determine the trustworthiness of data sources through a diversity of information sources to reduce the risk of the data being unreliable.